vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 ## CHAPTER VIII.
 The classification of qualified persons:

-The Bhakta and the Prapanna, ukti nishta and Acharya nishta modes of prapatti; residence in holy places and the like only aids to the above; difference between Bhakta and Prapanna ; but the final fruit vit., moksha the same for both bhakta and prapanna.
+The Bhakta and the Prapanna, ukti nishta and Acharya nishta modes of prapatti; residence in holy places and the like only aids to the above; difference between Bhakta and Prapanna ; but the final fruit vit., mokṣa the same for both bhakta and prapanna.
 94 to 102

 ## CHAPTER IX.
 The classification of the means or upāya for attainning mukti, Upaya and upcya
-Bhagavan is both upaya and upeya ; karma yoga, jnana yoga and bhakti yoga; bhakti and prapatti; the difference between them.
+Bhagavan is both upāya and upeya ; karma yoga, jnana yoga and bhakti yoga; bhakti and prapatti; the difference between them.
 103 to 110

 ## CHAPTER X. The fitness for Prapatti :